 So, Mr Speaker, Sir, it is very difficult to determine how much water is available in Mauritius for its allocation to increasing and new demands.
-The historic water rights system has ended up to being stale because it has been overtaken by the passage of time, Mr Speaker, Sir.
-We need a modern day approach if we are to manage our water resources responsibly and effectively.
-The introduction of the concept of Water Use Permit in the Bill is a strong tool to use, control, manage, conserve and protect water.
+The historic water rights system has ended up being stale because it has been overtaken by the passage of time, Mr Speaker, Sir.
+We need a modern-day approach if we are to manage our water resources responsibly and effectively.
+The introduction of the concept of Water Use Permit in the Bill is a strong tool to use, control, manage, conserve, and protect water.
 The Bill, through the Water Use Permit, will allow a proper water audit for its reallocation thereafter.
-CWA uses almost the same volume of water as the agriculture sector yet, we have no information on the efficiency of the network in the sector.
+CWA uses almost the same volume of water as the agriculture sector, yet we have no information on the efficiency of the network in the sector.

-The Bill will give also a boost to agricultural sector, as has been mentioned by hon.
-Mahen Kumar Seeruttun for small planters, and it will be allowed to use water from rivers, stream or water courses.
-He has explained lengthily on it; I will not delve into it, Mr Speaker, Sir.
+The Bill will also give a boost to the agricultural sector, as has been mentioned by hon.
+Mahen Kumar Seeruttun for small planters, and it will be allowed to use water from rivers, streams, or watercourses.
+He has explained it at length; I will not delve into it, Mr Speaker, Sir.
 Water has to be available to support such diversification to make the economy stronger and more resilient towards the adoption and practice of smart agriculture.
 Mr Speaker, Sir, the expansion, as said by hon.
 Seeruttun in his speech, will promote expansion for sheltered farming, proof of diversified organic food production.
 Healthier food, healthier people.

-Mr Speaker, Sir, the Bill adopts the principle of integrated water resource management to ensure long term water scarcity and sustainable of water resources and domestic use of water.
+Mr Speaker, Sir, the Bill adopts the principle of integrated water resource management to ensure long-term water scarcity, sustainable water resources, and domestic use of water.
 Mr Speaker, Sir, the need for effective policy founded in evidence-based decision means recognising water value in different societies and implementing integrated approaches to water resource management.
-We also need to have the political commitment and leadership, technological innovation as well as breakthrough in service delivery and financing models that are all needed to support Government in delivering its commitment to SDG 6.2, building strong institution and facilitating dialogues and information systems that can support resource management.
+We also need to have the political commitment and leadership, technological innovation, as well as breakthroughs in service delivery and financing models that are all needed to support the government in delivering its commitment to SDG 6.2, building strong institutions, and facilitating dialogues and information systems that can support resource management.

-Mr Speaker, Sir, I will end my speech on a declaration from the Vice President of the Wold Bank, Mr Ismail Serageldin -
+Mr Speaker, Sir, I will end my speech on a declaration from the Vice President of the World Bank, Mr Ismail Serageldin -

-"Many of the wars of the 20th century were about oils but wars of the 21stcentury will be about water unless we change the way in which we manage it."
+"Many of the wars of the 20th century were about oils but wars of the 21st century will be about water unless we change the way in which we manage it."